LArSoft/larsoft.github.io/wiki/Maintaining_CMSbot_scripts_and_Jenkins_jobs.md

     curl -d TOKEN=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx https://scd-ci.fnal.gov/cgi-bin/encrypt_github_token

-The GitHub webhook processing cgi script website(#The-GitHub-webhook-processing-cgi-script-website)
+The GitHub webhook processing cgi script website
 ------------------------------------------------------------------------------------------------------

 The github\_webhook script receives a JSON stream from GitHub, validates it, extracts the repo and pull request number, and triggers a Jenkins job with that info as parameters.